fouliex/TrafficSignClassifierProject/README.md

 ![alt text][image4] ![alt text][image5]

 ### Model Prediction
+ If the model predicted 1 out of 5 signs correctly,it would be 20% accurate on these new images.However, the model was able to predict all 5 images with an accuracy of 100%.

 | Image			        |     Label	 | Description           | Prediction Label	 | Prediction Description|
 |:---------------------:|:----------:|:---------------------:|:-----------------:|:---------------------:|